-A graph in which the vertices can be partitioned into two disjoint sets V_1 and V_2 with every edge incident on one vertex in V_1 and one vertex of V_2 is called bipartite graph.
+A graph in which the vertices can be partitioned into two disjoint sets V_1 and V_2 such that each edge connects a vertex of V_1 to a vertex in V_2 is called bipartite graph.

 (a) Show that the graph G is bipartite.